lightbits/lightbits.github.io/euler2/euler2.markdown

 -->

-The take-home message from the previous part was that Euler angles can  *gimbal lock*, whereby you lose the ability to rotate around all three axes: adjusting any angle in isolation can only generate two distinct motions, instead of the three you started with.
+The take-home message from last time was that Euler angles can *gimbal lock*, whereby you lose the ability to rotate around all three axes: adjusting any angle in isolation can only generate two distinct motions, instead of the three you started with.
+This could cause gradient descent, or similar optimization strategies, to slow to a stop, or adjust the wrong parameters.

-This can cause gradient descent to slow to a stop or adjust the wrong parameters, because it only tries to make adjustments around the current estimate; the direction toward the solution has to be expressed in terms of local motions, which is not always possible.

 ...

-The problem we ran into was that Euler angles suck at keeping track of absolute orientation.
+Another way of saying it is: Euler angles suck at keeping track of absolute orientation.
 See, when I made this textured 3D box, I inadvertently chose its "default" orientation (all angles zero) to be with its cover facing the camera, like so:

 ![](model3.png)

-This happens to have an impact on gimbal lock: for this choice, we have all three degrees of freedom when the book is facing the camera, but not when we turn the book sideways.
+This happens to have an impact on gimbal lock: for this choice, we have all three degrees of freedom when the cover is facing the camera, but not when we turn the book sideways.
 On the other hand, if the default orientation had been sideways....

 ![](model4.png)

-we would *not* have three degrees when the book is facing the camera, but instead at the sideways orientation.
-As you can verify for yourself, manipulating the Euler angles can produce three distinct motions, even though the book is at the "bad" orientation from last time:
+we would have three degrees of freedom at the sideways orientation, but *not* when the cover is facing the camera.

 <style>
 .slider img {